3-Fermion topological quantum computation: Walker--Wang realisation of 3F computational resource states

 To be more precise, one may terminate the lattice with smooth boundary conditions as depicted in Fig.~\ref{fig3FBoundary}.
 The Hamiltonian terms for the boundary can be obtained by truncating the usual bulk terms, see Fig.~\ref{fig3FBoundary}.
 The boundary supports a topology dependent ground space degeneracy of $2^{2g}$ for an orientable, connected boundary with genus $g$.
 We can view the ground-space of the boundary as a code with certain logical operators that form anti-commuting pairs.
 The logical operators come in two types.
 Let $c$ be a closed cycle on the boundary, then let

 where $c_O$ is a set of links ``over'' the cycle $c$, depicted by dashed lines in Fig.~\ref{fig3FBoundary}.
-Two operators $l^{\fr}_c$ and $l^{\fg}_{'c}$ anticomute if and only if $c$ and $c'$ intersect an odd number of times and two operators of the same type commute.
+Two operators $l^{\fr}_c$ and $l^{\fg}_{'c}$ anticommute if and only if $c$ and $c'$ intersect an odd number of times and two operators of the same type commute.
 Representative logical operators can be found by choosing nontrivial cycles $c$ of the boundary.

-As described in ~\cite{burnell2013exactly}, the \textbf{3F} anyons can be found as excitations on the boundary.
+As described in ~\cite{burnell2013exactly}, the \textbf{3F} anyons are supported as excitations on the boundary.
 Such excitations correspond to flipped boundary plaquettes $B_f^{(\fr)}$ and $B_f^{(\fg)}$, and can be created at the end of string operators obtained as truncated versions of the loop operators of Eqs.~(\ref{eq3FLogicalOperators1}),~(\ref{eq3FLogicalOperators2}).
-Further, symmetry defects from the bulk that intersect the boundary give rise to the natural 2D defects that behave as described in Sec.~\ref{sec3FTQCScheme}.
+Further, symmetry defects from the bulk that intersect the boundary give rise to defects on the 2D boundary, behaving as described in Sec.~\ref{sec3FTQCScheme}.
 Thus the boundary of the \textbf{3F} Walker--Wang model faithfully realises the \textbf{3F} anyon theory and its symmetry defects.
 In the following section we show how to perform fault-tolerant MBQC with these states.